Kira-Hudson/dnd/_homebrew/item.crescent_rose.md

 The scythe regains 1d6\* expended charges at dawn.

-\* changed 12 charges with 2 used every time to 6 charges with 1 used, and removed +2 bonus to regained charges at dawn.
+\*Changed 12 charges with 2 used every time to 6 charges with 1 used, and removed +2 bonus to regained charges at dawn.